+Bottle Summary was previously called Rosette Summary.
 Bottle Summary reads a .ros file created by Data Conversion and writes a bottle data summary to a .btl file.
 The .ros file must contain (as a minimum) temperature, pressure, and conductivity (or salinity).
 The output .btl file includes: